ablot/cellfinder-documentation/installation/downloading-files.md

 If you want to modify the cellfinder download, use:

-* `--atlas-install-path` Supply a path to download the atlas elsewhere.
+* `--install-path` Supply a path to download the atlas elsewhere.
 This

   should also update the default `cellfinder.conf` file so that the correct